CS179-14-2014-2015/HW03/README.md

 3. Download SDL2_gfx-1.0.1.tar.gz in http://cms.ferzkopp.net/index.php/software/13-sdl-gfx

-4. Extract the file into the computer
+4. Extract the file into the computer.

-5. Create an empty project in Visual Studios (any name can do)
+5. Create an empty project in Visual Studios (any name can do).

 6. Download the main.cpp for the homework.